ChenSizhe13893461199/AMPidentifier-2.0/README.md

 This work is supervised by **Professor Siew N.G.**, **Professor Yang Sun** and **Research Assistant Professor Qi Su**.
 The research work is primarily finished by **Sizhe Chen** (PhD student), and **Yuan Yue** (MPhil student) with equal contributions.

 # AMPidentifier-2.0
-This is an enhanced version of AMPidentifier 1.0, with a rapid training rate on a normal laptop and high overall performance
+This is an updated version of AMPidentifier 1.0 (https://github.com/ChenSizhe13893461199/Fast-AMPs-Discovery-Projects), with a rapid training rate on a normal laptop and overall high overall performances

-The source codes of the new deep learning tool have been finished, with a high AUPRC indicator of 0.9486±0.0003 and a significantly reduced training time of 3200±53 s on the normal laptop.
-Compared to the previous model AMPidentifier 1.0 (AUPRC: 0.9495±0.0022, Specificity: 86.2963±0.0169 %, Sensitivity: 99.8380±0.0002 %) deposited in Git-hub (https://github.com/ChenSizhe13893461199/Fast-AMPs-Discovery-Projects), it applied a reduction of 50% of the initial model layers.
-However, with the introduction of three computational modules, it still showed high overall prediction performance and low false-positive conditions (AUPRC: 0.9486±0.0003, Specificity: 90.1347±0.9487 %, Sensitivity: 99.6864±0.046 %).
-This new model significantly decreased model fitting parameters scales by approximately 60% and decreased training time by approximately 80%.
+The source codes of the AMPidentifier 2.0 are available here, with an average **AUPRC indicator of 0.9486±0.0003** and a significantly reduced training time of **3200±53s** on the normal laptop (Intel i7-10875H CPU).
+Compared to the previous model AMPidentifier 1.0 (**AUPRC: 0.9495±0.0022**, **training time: 15,374±169s**), with overall fitting parameters and time costs decreased by approximately 56% and 80%, respectively.
+With the introduction of three computational modules, it still showed high overall prediction performance and low false-positive conditions (**Specificity: 90.1347±0.9487%**, **Sensitivity: 99.6864±0.046%**).

 ### The framework of AMPidentifier 2.0:
 ![](Framework.png)